sparkflows/sparkflows-docs/docs/aws/user-guide/copy-to-s3.rst

 Reference : Create Access Key & Secret Key
 --------------

 #.
-Firstly, you need to create a user with programmatic access.
-To create the user follow steps given in the `AWS User-Guide. <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html>`_
+Firstly, to create a user with programmatic access follow steps given in the `AWS User-Guide. <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html>`_

 #.
-Secondly, you need to create an IAM policy that defines the access limit of the user in your AWS account.
+Secondly, to create an IAM policy defining the access limit of the user follow the steps given in the `AWS User-Guide. <https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html>`_

-   It is recommended to grant restricted access to the user within your account.
-To create IAM policy follow the steps given in the `AWS User-Guide. <https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_create.html>`_
+   *Note: It is always recommended to grant restricted access to the user within your account.*

 #.
-Lastly, you need to create an access key and secret key for this user.
-To create the keys follow the steps given in the `AWS User-Guide. <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey>`_
+Lastly, to create an access key and secret key for this user follow the steps given in the `AWS User-Guide. <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey>`_

 .. note:: It is always recommended to rotate your access and secret keys regularly.
 For more details on rotation refer the `AWS documentation. <https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#rotating_access_keys_console>`_